 NEWBERG, Ore.— Following a quiet first half, Linfield and George Fox battled fiercely in the final minutes of regulation and through two overtimes Saturday before settling for a 1-1 tie in a Northwest Conference action at the Austin Sports Complex.
 Linfield entered the competition as the conference leader and fought to the finish despite the absence 2010 NWC Player of the Year Emily Fellows (Jr., Portland, Ore.), who was sidelined with an injury.

 In the second half, the pace picked up, but strong defense remained the name of the game.
-The Bruins had six shot attempts, but Linfield defenders Emily Allison (Sr., Hockinson, Wash.), Lindzee Baker (Soph., Spokane, Wash.), and Jenna Quiring and goalkeeper Taylor Collinsworth (Soph., Bend, Ore.) would not allow it.
+The Bruins had six shot attempts, but Linfield defenders Emily Allison, Lindzee Baker (Jr., Spokane, Wash.), and Jenna Quiring and goalkeeper Taylor Collinsworth (Jr., Bend, Ore.) would not allow it.

 The Wildcats continued to pressure George Fox’s defense, pounding away with 15 shots in the second half.
-Jenna Quiring fired a kick from center field to Sours in the 83rd minute, who headed it to Zoe Langsdorf (Soph., Vancouver, Wash.) for a quick shot that landed just inside the far post.
+Jenna Quiring fired a kick from center field to Sours in the 83rd minute, who headed it to Zoe Langsdorf for a quick shot that landed just inside the far post.

 The two teams headed to overtime with plenty of fire, combining for seven shots each.
 After 110 minutes of play, including a scoreless double overtime, the contest was declared a tie.